Tony Delk: Broadcasting career

 In October 2014, the SEC Network announced Delk had been hired as an in-studio analyst and announcer for the upcoming college basketball season.

 Personal life

 Tony Delk is the president of the Taylor Delk Sickle Cell Foundation.
 The foundation is named after his daughter, who has sickle cell disease.

-Delk divorced from his former Spouse, Margie Delk, in 2007.
+Delk divorced from his former wife, Margie Delk, in 2007.